Karl Lagerfeld: Other media

 Lagerfeld took up photography in 1987 after being frustrated with images done for Chanel press kits.
 Chanel's then-image director, Éric Pfrunder, encouraged Lagerfeld to redo them himself, and photography became one of the passions of Lagerfeld's life outside of design.
 He went on to shoot commercial fashion campaigns, editorial shots for magazines like Harper's Bazaar, as well as architectural and landscape work.
 "I'm an illustrator with a camera", Lagerfeld told Women's Wear Daily at a 2010 exhibition of his work at the Maison européenne de la photographie.

 In 1994, German publishing house Steidl published Off the Record, a collection of Lagerfeld's photography.
 The publishing house went on to release dozens of collections of his work, including The Little Black Jacket in 2012, which featured 113 portraits of models and entertainers wearing the book's eponymous article, and Karl Lagerfeld: Casa Malaparte in 2015, which documented the Italian Modernist architectural monument.

 Lagerfeld and investments enterprise Dubai Infinity Holdings (DIH) signed a deal to design limited edition homes on the island of Isla Moda.
 A feature-length documentary film on the designer, Lagerfeld Confidential, was made by Rodolphe Marconi in 2007.
 Later that year, Lagerfeld assumed the role of the host of the fictional radio station K109 in the video game Grand Theft Auto IV and its DLCs The Lost & Damned and The Ballad of Gay Tony.

-In 2008, he created a teddy bear in his likeness that was produced by Steiff in an edition of 2,500 that sold for $1,500. and has been immortalized in many forms, which include pins, shirts, dolls, and more.
+In 2008, he created a teddy bear in his likeness that was produced by Steiff in an edition of 2,500 that sold for $1,500. and has been immortalised in many forms, which include pins, shirts, dolls, and more.
 In 2009, Tra Tutti began selling Karl Lagermouse and Karl Lagerfelt, which are mini-Lagerfelds in the forms of mice and finger puppets, respectively.
 That same year, he had a guest voice role in the French animated film Totally Spies!
 The Movie.

 In 1996, the Zürich-based Galerie Gmurzynska began exhibiting Lagerfeld's photography.
-In 1999, Lagerfeld opened 7L, a bookshop in Paris that specializes in photography collections and visual arts books.
+In 1999, Lagerfeld opened 7L, a bookshop in Paris that specialises in photography collections and visual arts books.
 In 2000, he launched a publishing imprint, Editions 7L, in collaboration with Steidl.
 The imprint released books on fashion and photography and also republished rare and out-of-print books.
-The 7L bookshop was reconceptualized after Lagerfeld's death as a space for cultural events.
+The 7L bookshop was reconceptualised after Lagerfeld's death as a space for cultural events.

 In 2010, the Maison Européenne de la Photographie assembled the largest-ever exhibit of Lagerfeld's photography.
 The show featured selections from his commercial work for Chanel, his celebrity portraits for Vogue and other magazines, and his more abstract landscapes and architectural pieces, including a 2007 series titled "Another Side of Versailles."

-Later in life, Lagerfeld realized one of his boyhood ambitions by becoming a professional caricaturist; from 2013, his political cartoons were regularly published in the German newspaper Frankfurter Allgemeine Zeitung.
+Later in life, Lagerfeld realised one of his boyhood ambitions by becoming a professional caricaturist; from 2013, his political cartoons were regularly published in the German newspaper Frankfurter Allgemeine Zeitung.